POSYDON-code/POSYDON/docs/troubleshooting-faqs/code-questions.rst

 Code Usage Questions
 --------------------

 Welcome to the code usage FAQ for POSYDON.
 This section is designed to answer questions related to how to use various features and functionalities of POSYDON.
-If your question isn't addressed here, consider reaching out to our [support channels](link-to-contact-information) or checking our [general FAQ](link-to-general-faq).
+If your question isn't addressed here, consider reaching out to our :ref:`support channels <contact_info>` or checking our :ref:`general FAQ <installation-issues>`.

 Frequently Asked Questions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~